 Miara dropped down into the garden on the other side of the wall, lying low behind some large bushes of grass and leaves.
-The police rushed by out on the street, none the wiser, and in a few moments she crept forward to get a better view of the garden.
-She only had a glimpse, however, of a large desert-type garden before the view was obscured by a pair of eyes golden eyes.
+The soldiers rushed by out on the street, none the wiser, and in a few moments she crept forward to get a better view of the garden.
+She only had a glimpse, however, of a large desert-type garden before the view was obscured by a pair of golden eyes.
 The fur around them was striped, and she realized it was a tiger growling at her.

 Hello, she said, reaching out astrally to assure it that she was friendly, and not a threat.
 While it was quite startled–most animals hadn’t ever experienced something like that before–it remained quite suspicious of her.
 Not breaking the stare, she sat up a bit, slowly showing her hands.

 I know I smell different, I’m not from around here.
 I just need somewhere to stay a few minutes.